 Digital Economy latest publications

-Conditional to context, information-sharing within markets can be welfare improver or welfare reducer, while can also show pro-competitive or anti-competitive features.
-Overall, expected effects in efficiency and competition will depend on the nature of competition and the type of uncertainty
+Information is any kind of data-based inference.
+Conditional to context, information-sharing within markets can either improve or reduce welfare, and it can either foster or subdue competition.
+These effects will depend on both the nature of the competition and the type of uncertainty that such information addresses.

 The ability to cope with financial shocks from one's own resources is called financial vulnerability.
 It is measured as the period of time that individuals can survive by covering their needs if they lose their main source of income and without using credit.